maestrano/mno-enterprise/README.md

 #### SMTP
 SMTP server settings are needed to send emails via SMTP.
 In case there's no SMTP server, a personal gmail account could be used as an alternative.
 To use gmail to send SMTP emails, the gmail account should be set to allow "less secure apps".
+Typically for security reasons, system environment variables 'SMTP_USERNAME' and 'SMTP_PASSWORD' should be used to set the SMTP credentials.

 ```ruby
 # config/environments/production.rb
 Rails.application.configure do